-In this article, we’ll cover what money expert Clark Howard and others consider a good credit score, where your can track your score, and how to improve it if it needs work!
+In this article, we’ll cover what money expert Clark Howard and others consider to be a good credit score, where you can track your score and how to improve it if it needs work!

 What Is a Good Credit Score?

-First, it’s important to know that your FICO credit score (by far the score used by most lenders) is a three-digit number that can range from 300 to 850, with 850 being the absolute highest score you can achieve.
+First, it’s important to know that your FICO credit score, the score used most by lenders, is a three-digit number that can range from 300 to 850.

 As you can see, according to this chart, the majority of Americans have “Good,” “Very Good,” or “Exceptional” scores.

-In fact, according to Credit.com, as of 2016 (the latest numbers available), the average FICO score nationally was 699.
+In fact, as of 2019, the average FICO score nationally was 706.
 That was an all-time high!

-But different creditors have different ideas about what makes a “good” credit score, and for that reason your ability to get credit and the rate you’re offered can vary from lender to lender.
-This is why some people aim for a score of 850 — something Clark says “you’re crazy if you obsess with.”
+But different creditors have different ideas about what makes a “good” credit score.
+For that reason, your ability to get credit and the rate you’re offered can vary.
+This is why some people aim for a score of 850, something Clark says “you’re crazy if you obsess with.”

 You don’t need to aim nearly that high.

-“If you can get up to around a 760, you’re going to get the same benefits, the same offers, that someone who has an 840 score is going to get,” says Beverly Harzog, Credit Card Expert and Consumer Finance Analyst for U.S. News & World Report.
+“If you can get up to around a 760, you’re going to get the same benefits, the same offers, that someone who has an 840 score is going to get,” says Beverly Harzog, a credit card expert for U.S. News & World Report.

-That said, if your credit score is currently in, say, the low 600s, 760 might seem a long way away.
+That said, if your credit score is currently in the low 600s, 760 might seem a long way away.
 That’s still no reason to be discouraged!